Difference Methods for Double-Change Covering Designs: Background

-We will be focusing on strength $t=2$ designs for this paper so will drop the parameter $t$ and write \dccd($v,k,b$).
-If no \dccd($v,k,b')$ exists for all $b' < b$ then a \dccd($v,k,b$) is called \textbf{{minimal}}.
-A (circular) \dccd($v,k,b$) is \textbf{{economical}} if it has $\ceiling{g'_1(v,k,2)}$ $\big(\ceiling{g'_2(v,k,2)}\big)$ blocks and \textbf{{tight}} if it is economical and $g_1(v,k,2)$ $\big(g_2(v,k,2)\big)$ is an integer.
-Any economical \dccd ~is minimum.
-In a tight \dccd ~every pair is covered exactly once.
-For some $v,k$ combinations tight \dccd ~can not exist because $g_1$ or $g_2$ do not have integer values, but economical designs can exist.
-An example of a \dcccd(7,3,7) is given in Table~\ref{Table: dccd(7,3,2)}.
-The blocks are those of $STS(7)$.
-It is tight as either a \dccd ~or \dcccd.
+A \ldcccd{}($v,k,b$) is \textbf{{economical}} if it has $\ceiling{g_1(v,k)}$ $\big(\ceiling{g_2(v,k)}\big)$ blocks and \textbf{{tight}} if it is economical and $g_1(v,k)$ $\big(g_2(v,k)\big)$ is an integer.
+By Theorem~\ref{bound_thm}, any economical \dccd{} is minimum.
+In a tight \dccd{} every pair is covered exactly once.
+In an economical \dccd{}, there are less than $2k-3$ additional pairs covered.
+An example of a \tldcccd{}(7,3,7) is given in Table~\ref{Table: dccd(7,3,2)}.
+The blocks are those of a $STS(7)$.
+When $k=3$ in a \dccd{}, $g_1 = g_2$ and so the $\dccd{}$~in Table~\ref{Table: dccd(7,3,2)} can be considered either linear or circular when block order allows.